Florence Airport: Airlines and destinations

 The following airlines offers scheduled services from and to Florence Airport:

 Statistics

 Ground transportation

 The second line of the Florence light-rail network has a terminal at the airport.
 The airport is also connected with the city of Florence by a bus line that runs to and from the central railway station every half-hour, operated by Autolinee Toscane.
-Taxis are available to downtown Florence.
+Taxis are available to central Florence.